 - Employees should understand their stock plan’s features & tax consequences

 - With correct utilization, employee stock can meaningfully increase compensation

-When evaluating a job offer, it is best not to focus only on salary or hourly wage.
-We have had the pleasure of speaking to MBA students each year and it seems like this is the biggest slip-up in job searches and compensation negotiations; you have to include benefits to get a true apples-to-apples comparison.
-From the company car, to the flexibility of your time, to the availability of a committed mentor, many items beyond salary affect not only how your finances look this year, but how your career and long-term retirement picture take shape.
+When evaluating a job offer, it is best not to focus only on salary or an hourly wage.
+We have the pleasure of speaking to MBA students each year and it seems like this is the biggest slip-up in job searches and compensation negotiations; you have to include benefits to get a true apples-to-apples comparison.
+Financial pieces like a retirement plan or stock plan, and non-financial inputs like remote work flexibility and the availability of a committed mentor affect not only how your finances look this year, but how your career and long-term retirement picture take shape.

 We begin our focus on employee benefits with company stock plans.
-There are many flavors that can be customized in myriad ways, so each plan is unique.
-Our advice, if you have the opportunity to participate in company ownership, is the same for any other investment or asset – know what you own.
-Employee owners should evaluate their ownership each year, on the stock’s performance, your tax picture relating to the holding, and your plan of action.
+Many flavors can be customized in myriad ways, so each plan is unique.
+If you have the opportunity to participate in company ownership, our advice is the same for any other investment or asset – know what you own.
+Employee owners should evaluate their ownership each year, the stock’s performance, their tax picture relating to the holding, and their plan of action.